 Plants & Some Protists

-19. Resolution of electron microscopes
+19. 2 Basic types of microscopes

 20. Proposes that mitochondria and plastids arose when one cell engulfed another cell